Enzyme-modified cheese

 Enzyme-modified cheese (EMC) is a concentrated cheese flavour ingredient that is produced from cheese (or its upstream ingredients) by treatment with enzymes such as proteases (not including the usual rennet), lipases and esterases.
 An incubation period under controlled conditions is required for proper flavor development.
-These enzymes accelerate and intensify the ripening of cheese, which is normally done with enzymes released by an microbial culture.
+These enzymes accelerate and intensify the ripening of cheese, which is normally done with enzymes released by a microbial culture.
 They may be added to during cheesemaking, after the cheese curds have been pressed, or even after the cheese has been naturally aged.
 EMCs were first made in the 1970s.

 Uses

 EMCs are used in powder or paste forms.
 They are generally added to foods at dosages of around 0.1-2% (up to 5%) to provide a cheesy flavour.
 They are usually 10-30 times as intense in flavour as natural cheeses, but have a different (much exaggerated) taste profile from the parent cheese.
 EMCs are used in processed cheese, cheese powders, cheese spreads, and salad dressings.

 EMC in dry powder form typically have a longer shelf-life than paste EMC.
 They can also be used in more applications and are thus more popular as of 2021.